Skip to main content

 Published in: Clin Cancer Res

-PURPOSE: Exhaustion represents a collection of programmed T cell differentiation states and an important mode of T cell dysfunction.
-T cell progression from progenitor to terminal exhaustion is associated with upregulation of the transcription factor TOX.
+PURPOSE: Exhaustion represents a collection of programmed T-cell differentiation states and an important mode of T-cell dysfunction.
+T-cell progression from progenitor to terminal exhaustion is associated with upregulation of the transcription factor thymocyte selection-associated HMG box (TOX).
 Our understanding of factors regulating TOX expression and the transition from progenitor to terminal exhaustion, however, remains incomplete.
-EXPERIMENTAL DESIGN: Single-cell RNA sequencing was used to evaluate expression of TNF receptors on human and murine tumor-infiltrating CD8+ T cells.
+EXPERIMENTAL DESIGN: Single-cell RNA sequencing was used to evaluate the expression of TNF receptors on human and murine tumor-infiltrating CD8+ T cells.
 Flow cytometry was utilized to assess exhaustion markers and TNF receptors on CD8+ T cells.
 Bulk RNA sequencing was used to demonstrate the role of TNFR2 on the overall exhaustion profile.
-Finally, the effect of TNFR2 on the overall anti-tumor response was established using TNFR2 KO mice and an antagonist.
+Finally, the effect of TNFR2 on the overall antitumor response was established using TNFR2-knockout (KO) mice and an antagonist.
 RESULTS: We reveal that upregulation of TNFR2 coincides with the gain of phenotypic markers and functions reflective of terminal exhaustion.
-Loss of TNFR2 affords a novel population of T cells that express TIM3 but possess diminished TOX levels and contain functional characteristics of both progenitor and terminally exhausted cells.
-TIM3+ TNFR2 KO T cells exhibit reduced exhaustion transcriptional programs and enhanced AP1 pathway signatures.
-Finally, TNFR2 KO mice demonstrate improved T cell-dependent control of tumor and chronic lymphocytic choriomeningitis (cLCMV) infection, while pharmacologic antagonism of TNFR2 licenses responses to checkpoint blockade in multiple subcutaneous and intracranial tumor models.
+Loss of TNFR2 affords a novel population of T cells that expresses TIM3 but possesses diminished TOX levels and contains functional characteristics of both progenitor and terminally exhausted cells.
+TIM3+ TNFR2-KO T cells exhibit reduced exhaustion transcriptional programs and enhanced AP1 pathway signatures.
+Finally, TNFR2-KO mice demonstrate improved T cell-dependent control of tumor and chronic lymphocytic choriomeningitis infection, whereas pharmacologic antagonism of TNFR2 licenses responses to checkpoint blockade in multiple subcutaneous and intracranial tumor models.
 CONCLUSIONS: Our data place TNFR2 signaling as a potential upstream regulator of TOX expression in T cells and propose TNFR2 antagonism as a novel immunotherapeutic strategy.

 Duke Scholars